 But it only works when both people are clear.

-The Emotional Reality of Dating for Sex After 50
+The Emotional Side of Dating for Sex After 50

 Purpose: Offer grounded, real-world value.